 These great Jupiter/Saturn conjunctions recur in periods of 20 years.
 Each year, Saturn completes about 12 degrees of its orbit around the sun, whereas Jupiter completes about 30 degrees.
 Therefore, in one year, Jupiter closes the gap between itself and Saturn by about 18 degrees (30 – 12 = 18 degrees).
 In a period of 20 years, then, Jupiter gains 360 degrees on Saturn (18 x 20 = 360 degrees), therefore lapping the ringed planet once every 20 years.

 Bottom line: The upcoming great conjunction of Jupiter and Saturn will be December 21, 2020.
 This is a once-in-20-years event.
-The planets are visible now and will be at their best in June, July and August.
-Watch for them.
+In September, these two planets are in the sky when darkness falls.
+They are bright and easy to see.
+Charts and more info here.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.